busykoala/fastapi-opa/README.md

 ## Custom payload enrichment

-In `fastapi_opa.opa.opa_config.Injectable` there is an interface to add more information to the payload sent to Open Policy Agent.
+Use the interface `fastapi_opa.opa.opa_config.Injectable` to add more information to the payload sent to Open Policy Agent.

-The injectables are configurable in the `OPAConfig`.
-Here is an example:
+Configure the injectables in the `OPAConfig`:

 ```python
 class FancyInjectable(Injectable):